pythonhealthdatascience/stars-reproduce-shoaib-2022/reproduction/README.md

 > You'll need `docker` installed on your local machine.
 You can then obtain the image by either:
 >
 > * Pulling a pre-built image from the GitHub container registry by running `docker pull ghcr.io/pythonhealthdatascience/shoaib2022:latest`, or
-> * Building the image locally from the Dockerfile by running `docker build --tag shoaib2022 .`
+> * Building the image locally from the Dockerfile by running `docker build --tag shoaib2022 . -f ./reproduction/docker/Dockerfile`
+>   * Run from parent directory of `reproduction/`
+>   * May require admin access (e.g. `sudo docker build`... on linux)
 >
 > To run the image, you should then issue the following commands in your terminal:
 >
 > * `docker run -it -p 8080:80 --name shoaib2022_docker shoaib2022`
 > * `conda activate shoaib2022`
+> * `jupyter-lab`

+Then open your browser and go to <https://localhost:8080>.
+This will open Jupyterlab within the `reproduction/` directory.

 ### Step 2.
 Running the model

-To run the model, simply open and execute the provided jupyter notebooks.
+To run the model, simply open and **execute the provided jupyter notebooks**.

 If you would like to execute all the notebooks sequentially with a single command, run the following command in terminal (ensuring you are within the `reproduction/` folder):